 4. Valuation Calculation Using Approved Methods

-Based on the asset and its use, the expert applies the suitable method—Replacement Cost, Market Value, or Actual Cash Value—to determine insurable worth.
+Based on the asset and its use, the expert applies the suitable method — Replacement Cost, Reinstatement Value, or Indemnity Value — to determine insurable worth in line with your policy’s requirements.

 5. Final Report Preparation & Issuance

-A comprehensive report is generated, including asset details, methodology used, photographs, and insurable value, formatted as per insurer guidelines.
+A comprehensive IRDA-compliant valuation report is generated, including asset details, methodology used, photographs, and insurable value, formatted as per insurer guidelines.

 6. Review with Insurance Provider